Software construction: Standards

+Data abstraction

+Data abstraction is a characteristic of source code that represents information in a form that is similar to its meaning; while hiding implementation details.
+Academic research showed that data abstraction makes programs about 30% easier to understand than functional programs.

 Object-oriented languages support a series of runtime mechanisms that increase the flexibility and adaptability of the programs like data abstraction, encapsulation, modularity, inheritance, polymorphism, and reflection.

-Data abstraction is the process by which data and programs are defined with a representation similar in form to its meaning, while hiding away the implementation details.
-Academic research showed that data abstraction makes programs about 30% easier to understand than functional programs.

-Assertions, design by contract, and defensive programming
+Defensive programming

+Defensive programming is the protection a routine from being broken by invalid inputs.
 Assertions are executable predicates which are placed in a program that allow runtime checks of the program.
 Design by contract is a development approach in which preconditions and postconditions are included for each routine.
-Defensive programming is the protection a routine from being broken by invalid inputs.

-Error-handling, exception-handling, and fault tolerance
+Error handling

-Error-handling refers to the programming practice of anticipating and coding for error conditions that may arise when the program runs.
-Exception-handling is a programming-language construct or hardware mechanism designed to handle the occurrence of exceptions, special conditions that change the normal flow of program execution.
+Error handling refers to the practice of coding for error conditions that may arise when a program runs.
+Exception handling is a programming-language construct or hardware mechanism designed to handle the occurrence of exceptions, special conditions that change the normal flow of program execution.
 Fault tolerance is a collection of techniques that increase software reliability by detecting errors and then recovering from them if possible or containing their effects if recovery is not possible.

-State-based and table-driven construction techniques

-State-based programming is a programming technology using finite state machines to describe program behaviors.
-A table-driven method is a schema that uses tables to look up information rather than using logic statements (such as if and case).
+Coding aspects

+State-based logic

+State-based programming consists of using a finite state machine to implement logic.

+Table-driven logic

+Table-driven logic uses information formatted as a table to drive execution.